IntersectMBO/cardano-node/doc/stake-pool-operations/KES_period.md

     --kes-period 205 \
     --out-file node.cert

-Note that with the Vasil hard fork, you must create your operational certificate using cold.counter +1.
-This means that the counter must be exactly one more than the previously used one.
+This command will increment the number in the cold.counter file by one.
+Note that from the Vasil hard fork onwards this is required behaviour: it is only valid for new operational certificates to use the counter value (previously used on the chain) plus exactly one.
+Prior to Vasil it was permitted to use any strictly larger counter value than used previously, but this is no longer permitted.
+It must be incremented by exactly one.
+In particular, this means one cannot use the current time or slot number as an issue number.